Anonymous-techP/TipAD/README.md

 # TipAD

-Code for the paper *TipAD*, a multivariate time-series anomaly detection method.
+We reformulate an anomaly as a crossing, the system’s departure from its stable state.
+Inspired by this, we propose *TipAD*, a multivariate anomaly detection method.

 ## Repository Layout